rrazd/rrazd.github.com/work/_posts/2013-10-31-PaperDolls.markdown

 One of the goals of this application was to explore the best the interaction mechanism such that the user would be able to rotate and stretch body parts without having to read any instructions.
 Thus the interaction mechanism has to be easily discoverable.

+This project involved working with:
+1) Java 2D API
+2) Sprites
+3) Scene Graphs
+4) Affine Transforms

-This project involved working with **Java 2D API, sprites, scene graphs and affine transforms.** Furthermore a **scripting infrastructure** was included.This allowed one to create a demo script that could be played back.
+Furthermore a *scripting infrastructure* was included.
+This allowed one to create a demo script that could be played back.
 Thus one could record the dragging of the doll's arms and play this back, simulating a waving motion.

 Certain cool features of the application include facial animation when the user drags the head sideways!